You grab a cup of coffee (or tea, if you’re anything like me) and you open your inbox.

 How does she decide which emails to open and which to trash without even taking a glance?
 How do you make sure she opens your email and takes action?

 That’s what we’re here to talk about today.
-How I plan, create and optimize our clients’ emails and our own.
-I’ll walk you through the exact process I use and show you examples of other brands and how they send emails.
+How I plan, create, and optimize our clients’ emails and our own.
+I’ll walk you through the exact process I use and show you examples of good emails from other brands, as well as explain how they send emails.

 Ready to get started?